-Tardies-Students will be allowed two tardies per class per semester.
-On the third tardy to a class per semester, the teacher will contact the student's parents via phone call or email.
-On the fourth tardy for a class per semester the teacher will assign an after school detention and contact the student's parents via phone call or email.
-The fifth tardy will be referred to the appropriate principal who will assign two after school detentions.
-A sixth tardy to a class in a semester will be referred to the appropriate principal who will assign one day of in-school suspension.
-Tardies beyond six per class per semester will be referred to the appropriate principal to assign a consequence.
+Students will be allowed two tardies per class per quarter.
+On the third tardy to a class, the teacher will contact the student's parents via a telephone call or email.
+On the fourth tardy to a class per quarter, the teacher will assign after-school detention and contact the student's parents via telephone or email.
+The fifth tardy for a class in a quarter will be referred to the appropriate principal who will assign two after-school detentions.
+A sixth tardy to a class in a quarter will be referred to the appropriate principal who will assign one day of in-school suspension.
+Tardies beyond six per class per quarter will be referred to the appropriate principal who will assign a consequence.